abailoni/GASP/README.md

 ## Installation
 #### On Linux
-- Create conda environment and install `nifty` package with: `conda create -n GASP -c abailoni nifty`
+- Create conda environment and install the `nifty` and `vigra` packages with: `conda create -n GASP -c abailoni -c conda-forge nifty vigra`.
+The source code for the `nifty` package can be found here: https://github.com/abailoni/nifty
 - Activate the environment: `source activate GASP`
 - Clone this repository: `git clone https://github.com/abailoni/GASP.git`
 - `cd ./GASP`